Want to learn new ways to make extra money?

-Once you’ve paid off your high-interest debt and your finances are steady, you can switch from a starter emergency fund to a fully-funded one.
-Aim for at least 3 months worth of basic living expenses — things like your rent or mortgage, utilities, food, and gas.
-Again, if you have dependents or are self-employed, you’ll want to double that to a 6-month emergency savings fund.
+Whatever your circumstances, aim for at least three months’ worth of basic living expenses — things like your rent or mortgage, utilities, food, and gas.
+If you have dependents or are self-employed, you should consider doubling that to a six-month emergency savings fund.

 The more you can stow away for a rainy day, the better prepared you’ll be when that day comes.
 Ultimately, a 12-month savings cushion should be the goal.
 However, don’t let that discourage you if it seems far away.
 Even a few hundred dollars can be a serious budget saver.